Mixed use property lease: shop or commercial unit with residential space

 The law in this document

-This shop lease is comprehensive, providing alternative choices for important decisions.
+This is a comprehensive document, providing alternative choices for important decisions.

-The contents of the document include 31 provisions and 4 schedules covering:
+The contents include 31 provisions and 4 schedules covering:

 - rent: amount, other payments, interest on overdue rent, periodic review